ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

 # Introduction {#Background}

-This specification defines a Uniform Resource Name namespace for UUIDs (Universally Unique IDentifier), also known as GUIDs (Globally Unique IDentifier).
+This specification defines a Uniform Resource Name namespace for UUIDs (Universally Unique IDentifiers), also known as GUIDs (Globally Unique IDentifiers).
 A UUID is 128 bits long, and requires no central registration process.

 The information here is meant to be a concise guide for those wishing to implement services using UUIDs as URNs {{RFC8141}}.
 Nothing in this document should be construed to override the DCE standards that defined UUIDs.

-There is an ITU-T Recommendation and ISO/IEC Standard {{X667}} that are derived from earlier versions of this document.
+There is an ITU-T Recommendation and an ISO/IEC Standard {{X667}} that are derived from earlier versions of this document.
 Both sets of specifications have been aligned, and are fully technically compatible.
 In addition, a global registration function is being